Heidelberg-NLP/MHKA/README.md

 @inproceedings{paul-frank-2020-mhka,
-    title = "Social Commonsense Reasoning with Multi-Head Knowledge Attention", author = "Paul, Debjit  and Frank, Anette", booktitle = Findings of EMNLP,
-    month = November,
+    title = "Social Commonsense Reasoning with Multi-Head Knowledge Attention", author = "Paul, Debjit  and Frank, Anette", booktitle = In Findings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), month = November,
     year = 2020,
     publisher = "Association for Computational Linguistics"